petr-ngn/deepnote-hackathon/README.md

 ## Features
 - **OCR Processing:**
-  Extracts key financial metrics from balance sheets ("rozvaha") and income statements ("vysledovka") using AWS Textract with custom queries.
+  Extracts key financial metrics from balance sheets ("rozvaha") and P&L statements ("vysledovka") using AWS Textract with custom queries.
+Noted, it was fine-tuned on Czech companies financial statements only!
 - **LLM Integration:**
-  Utilizing Amazong Bedrock to perform prompt engineering, tool use, function calling, summarization, etc.
+  Utilizing Amazong Bedrock and their LLM's to perform prompt engineering, tool use, function calling, summarization, etc.
 - **Web Scraping with Tavily API:**
-  Is a search engine specializing to enhance AI apps.
-Output of Tavily search is futher enhanced by Anthropic Claude Sonnet to provide a comprehensive overview of the company.
+  Search engine specializing to enhance AI apps.
+Output of Tavily search is futher enhanced by Anthropic Claude 3.5/3.7 Sonnet to provide a comprehensive overview of the company.
 - **Financial Analysis:**
-  Using Anthropic Claude Sonnet to assess financial health and generate recommendations.
+  Using Anthropic Claude 3.5/3.7 Sonnet to assess financial health and generate recommendations.
 - **AWS S3 Integration:**
   Stores input files and raw analysis results in an S3 bucket.
 - **Interactive Interface:**
   Built with Streamlit, featuring file upload, spinners for processing states, and a summary table displaying key financial metrics.
+- **Deepnote Deployment:**
+  All of these were then packaged and deployed into DeepNote environment, up and running!

 ## Next steps
-- Large scale finetuning with more training and annotated data for more accurate and robust results.
+- Large scale fine-tuning with more training and annotated data for more accurate and robust results.
 - Expansion to other languages and different financial documents (cash flow, annual reports, ...).
+- Expansion to multi-lingual documents (not only restricted to Czech companies).
+- Expansion to other financial statements' fields to extract more crucial and relevant data and get more contexts for LLM's.
 - Utilize multi-agent AI architectures in order to be able to provide more complex and comprehensive analysis.
-- Document classification (currently based on "regex" of PDF file names).
+- Document classification tool (into balance sheets and P&L statements) - currently based on PDF file names.
 - Provide user with additional Macroeconomic data and insight about the industry.
 - Asynchronous workflows.
 - Add logging.

-## Set up
+## Local set up
 Clone the repository:
 ```bash
 git clone git@github.com:petr-ngn/deepnote-hackathon.git